Potential buyers and policy owners alike often ask if disability insurance it's tax-deductible. In most cases, the answer is no.

 However, if you pay part of the premium with pretax dollars, you’ll owe income tax on any disability benefit you receive.
 You often pay premiums on disability insurance with pre-tax dollars when it’s through a cafeteria or medical reimbursement plan.

-You may owe income tax on some, all or none of the disability benefits received through government programs.
+That's for individual and group coverage.
+You may owe income tax on some, all, or none of the disability benefits received through government programs.

 Social Security Disability Insurance